operator-framework/enhancements/enhancements/sha-bundle-digest.md

 status:implementable
 ---

-# Title
-Add support for SHA-based Digest for Images
+# Add support for SHA-based Digest for Images

 ## Summary